onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 The other nodes are components that contribute to that need.
 From *bottom to top* components provide *more value* to the user, and from *left to right* they *evolve* from *genesis*, through *prototypes*, to *products*, and all the way to *commodities*.

+The grey lines show which components contributes to others higher up.
+So, optical mark cards are sent by courier and contribute to getting the code running.
+The red arrows indicate evolution of components towards products and commodities.
+Greyed-out components are those from the past.
+The dark red arrows point to new components that emerge from the evolution.

 In this case we see that the source code medium evolves from optical mark cards via punch cards to interactive terminals, shortening the feedback loop.
 Similarly, getting the program to run evolves from sending it by courier to just hitting the execute key.